rogervinas/top-5-server-side-kotlin-frameworks-2022/http4k-app/README.md

 Note some features missing with [Project Wizard](https://toolbox.http4k.org/project):
 * It generates Gradle Groovy (we cannot choose Gradle Kotlin DSL 😭)
-* It configures Java 11
+* It only configures Java 11
 * It does not generate a .gitignore file

 Once created you can run it to check everything is ok: